heptarch/heptarch.github.io/drafts/demon.md

 "But the child---" "---will be well-loved by my parents, I can assure you.
 My father has arranged something in the parish register."

 A pause.
 "And how am I to view her?"
-The only answer is the dwindling flame.
+His answer is the dwindling flame.

 <p align="center">